 The Computer’s USB Port Does not have Enough Power

-Currently sold HDDs have more and more capacities.
-They also need more and more power to start.
-Especially in older computers, there may be such a problem with the drive.
+Currently sold HDDs have increasing capacities.
+They also need increasing power to start.
+Especially in older computers, there may be a problem with the drive.

 The current efficiency of USB ports in older computers is about 500 mA.
 It was designed for USB devices with much less power or for USB devices that had their own external power supply.
 Nowadays, most devices are manufactured in such a way that they do not require an external power supply – plug it in, and it is ready.
 That is why these kinds of troubles happen.